shijiaw/smcDE/README.md

 Summary
 -------
-smcDE is an R package for a recently proposed method for estimating parameters in differential equations.
-The differential equations are solved via collocation, and inference are made by developed sequential Monte Carlo algorithm based on constructed fully Bayesian scheme.
+smcDE is an R package of a recently proposed method  for estimating parameters in differential equations.
+The differential equations are solved via collocation, and inference are made by developed sequential Monte Carlo algorithm, based on constructed fully Bayesian scheme.